ExecutiveHomes/linear-actions/README.md

 ### Get Linear Commits

-Fetches Linear tickets from commits between tags matching a specified pattern.
+Fetches commits between tags matching a specified pattern and links them to Linear tickets when found.

 #### Inputs